Scratch Xebec Kaku Original Design / Scratch Built

 Primary Assembly

 T' motor mount and CD-ROM were t' next parts t' assemble.
+Ya scallywag!
+T' center o' t' CD be enlarged just enough to insert t' thick-wall 29mm MMT tube about 1/2 inch, me hearties, ya bilge rat, arrr, then this was attached t' t' BT-55 that made up t' aft section of the rocket.
 Avast!
-T' center o' t' CD was enlarged just enough to insert t' thick-wall 29mm MMT tube about 1/2 inch, ya bilge rat, then this be attached t' t' BT-55 that made up t' aft section of the rocket.
-Due t' t' different materials, Gorilla glue be used.
 Avast, me proud beauty!
-Aye aye!
+Due t' t' different materials, Gorilla glue was used.

 Small sections o' BT-5 were cut t' provide a support structure attachin' t' ion tubes t' t' main rocket body.
-Two pieces 1” long were used on t' forward BT-55, while one 1.125” section was used on t' BT-50 Tuber body.
+Two pieces 1” long were used on t' forward BT-55, while one 1.125” section be used on t' BT-50 Tuber body.
 T' aft components are 1.875” and 2” long respectively and insert thru holes cut into t' base o' t' tare trays.
+Begad!
 T' BT-5 tubes were Gorilla glued t' t' tubes such that aft tubes meet t' aft transition and t' forward tubes are centered 0.75” from t' front edge o' t' parachute coupler.

 A 4.25” length o' BT-5 for a launch lug supported by a scrap o' balsa was installed along one o' t' BT-55 tubes.
-Avast, me proud beauty!
-Avast!
+Ya scallywag!
 T' lug extends through t' tare tray like t' body tube and is positioned t' allow t' launch rod t' clear the Styrofoam nose and aft CD-ROM.

 Lug